RuwinX/TabHero/README.md

 ## Behaviour

 - The app popup exists within the context of a single chrome tab.
 On switching chrome tabs, the popup should backup the state into the chrome storage and then a new app popup should be instantiated, loading data associated with the new tab from the storage.
+- When a browser tab changes, only the ID of the associated link in the DB should remain the same.
+Other fields like favicon, title and other web resources would get the lastest value from the new tab.
+This would result in an auto-update of the fields of that link.
+So when the title/favicon of a website is changed, our DB gets that change.
+Also, when a tab changes, we use the tab's url to find the link having that url in the DB.
+Because of this, the URL would automatically also persist like the ID.
+- Links get autocleaned, but tags and collections don't.
+This means when a link is no longer associated with any tag or collection, it gets deleted from the DB.
+But if a tag or collection is no longer associated with any link, it remains in the DB.

 ## Anomalies